|Acrolinx Server||4.3, 4.4, 4.5, 4.6, 4.7, 5.0, 5.1, 5.2, 5.3, 5.4|

 Preparing Existing Data for Migration to an External Reporting Database

-If you have used the default Derby database to store your reporting data, you can migrate this data to an external reporting database.
+If you have used the default H2 database to store your reporting data, you can migrate this data to an external reporting database.
 You migrate the data by creating a database backup before you switch to the external reporting database.
 Once the external reporting database is ready, you can restore the backup you created.

 To prepare your existing data for migration to an external reporting database, follow these steps:

 When the backup process completes, the new backup is displayed in the Available Backups table.

 The backup file is saved on the server computer at the following location:

 If you prefer to store your backup somewhere other than the server computer, click Download in the Actions column.